MarkVilludo/laravel-login/README.md

 });

 Route::post('/login', 'Auth\LoginController@login')->name('web.login');

+//Run in terminal `php artisan make:controller Admin/DashboardController --resource` (this is for test only)
+//You may create route based to your needs.

 Route::resource('/dashboard','Admin\DashboardController');

 3. In Controllers, in Auth\LoginController.php paste this code.
 ```
   public function login(Request $request)
   {
       //Get email and password and passed to function
       $routeName = 'dashboard.index'; //used for redirect route.
-      //dashboard.index - its auto generated route when you add Route::resource('dashboard'); in routes.
+      //dashboard.index - its auto generated route when you add Route::resource('dashboard') in routes.
-      //But depends on you, you can create new route. you just need to pass the route name.
+      //But depends on you, Just need to pass the route name parameter.

       //use helper login user
       return $this->login->loginCMS($routeName, $request->email, $request->password);